+SECTION 7 Regular Meeting

-SECTION 7.
-Regular Meetings.
-The Board shall meet on the first (1st) Saturday of January, February, April, July, October, and December (each, a “Regular Meeting”), provided, however, a Regular Meeting, other than the first and last Regular Meetings for a calendar year, may be rescheduled to such other date within sixty (60) days of the originally scheduled date as decided by a majority vote during the immediately preceding Board Meeting (defined in Section 8 of this Article IV).
+The Board of Trustees shall meet on the first (1st) Saturday of each month of the year (referred to as a “Regular Meeting”).
+The first and last Regular Meetings for a calendar year, may be rescheduled to such other date within fifteen (15) days of the originally scheduled date as decided by a majority vote during the immediately preceding Board Meeting (defined in Section 8 of this Article IV).
 Unless otherwise decided during the immediately preceding Board Meeting, all Regular Meetings shall be conducted at location determined by the Board or by conference call, commencing at 3 p.m.
+EST.

+SECTION 7.1 Annual meeting

-EST. The last Regular Meeting of each calendar year, i.e., the meeting scheduled for the first (1st) Saturday of December, shall be deemed to be the Corporation’s annual meeting.
+The last Regular Meeting of the board each calendar year, i.e., the meeting scheduled for the first (1st) Saturday of December, shall be deemed to be the Corporation’s annual meeting.
+The location and, the minimum agenda of the corporation’s annual meeting is defined in the KDUSA operation manual.
+Additional items in the agenda can be added by the BOT as necessary.
+All trustees plus donors will be invited to this annual meeting.

+SECTION 8 Special Meetings

-SECTION 8.
-Special Meetings.
-Special meetings of the Board may be called by or at the request of the Board Chairman, Founder Trustees, or at least three (3) Trustees by notice in accordance with Section 9 below (each, a “Special Meeting”).
+Special meetings of the Board may be called by or at the request of the BOT Chairman, Founder Trustees, Founder Pioneer Trustees, or at least three (3) Trustees by notice in accordance with Section 9 below (each, a “Special Meeting”).
 “Board Meeting” shall mean either a Regular Meeting or a Special Meeting.

+SECTION 9 Notice

-SECTION 9.
-Notice.
-Notice of any Special Meeting shall be given at least fifteen (15) days prior thereto by written notice delivered personally, by email or sent by certified mail return receipt, and followed by confirmation email to each Platinum Trustee.
+Notice of any Special Meeting shall be given at least five (5) days prior thereto by written notice, or by email or sent by certified mail return receipt, and followed by confirmation email to each Trustee.
 Such notice shall include the time, date, and either a location within Triangle area of N.C. or conference call details for the proposed Special Meeting.
-Any Trustee may waive notice to him / her of any Special Meeting, and the attendance of a Trustee at any Special Meeting shall constitute a waiver of notice of such Special Meeting, except where a Trustee attends such Special Meeting for the express purpose of objecting to the transaction of any business because such Special Meeting is not lawfully called or convened.
-Neither the business to be transacted at, nor the purpose of, any Special Meeting need be specified in the notice or waiver of notice of such meeting, unless specifically required by law or these Bylaws.
-No Special Meeting may remove a Trustee unless the notice for such Special Meeting specifies such proposed removal.
+No Special meeting may remove a Trustee unless the notice for such Special Meeting specifies such proposed removal.

+SECTION 10 Quorum

-SECTION 10.
-Quorum.
-Fifty percent (50%) of the then current Trustees shall constitute a quorum for the transaction of business at any Board Meeting.
+Two third of the then current Trustees shall constitute a quorum for the transaction of business at any Board Meeting.
 Except where otherwise provided by law or these Bylaws, the act of a majority of the Trustees present at a meeting at which a quorum is present shall be the act of the Board.
 A Board Meeting at which a quorum is initially present may continue to transact business, despite the withdrawal of some Trustees from that Board Meeting, if any action taken or decision made is approved by at least a majority or 3/4th vote, as applicable.
 The President and the advisors of the Corporation shall, unless decided otherwise by the Board for all or part of the Board Meeting in respect of his / her participation, participate in the Board Meetings on a non-voting basis to update the Board on the operations of the Corporation, and Board resolutions and decisions implemented by the Executive Committee.
 The Secretary of the Corporation shall, unless decided otherwise by the Board for all or part of the Board Meeting in respect of his / her participation, participate in the Board Meetings on a non-voting basis to record the minutes of the Board Meetings.